segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/white-label-loyalty/index.md

 ## Events

 White Label Loyalty will send all custom and intrinsic event types created in the White Label Loyalty Console, as per the schema provided when you set it up.
-White Label Loyalty will include the `userId` if available.
+White Label Loyalty will send all events reported against a user and include the `userId`.

 ## Adding Destinations